knowlearning/platform/README.md

 Authorization -> Message Queue:Access Denied or JWT token authorizing\nread/download in "DOMAIN/USER/sessions"
-State Manager -> Message Queue:Subscribe to all messages from all subjects with\nguaranteed in-order at least once delivery State Manager -> Relational Mirror:Update records per\ndomain config State Manager -> Message Queue:Insert reference to new interaction file upload\nwhen stream is large (also state snapshot) State Manager -> Storage:Upload new interaction messages State Manager -> Storage: Combine new messages\nwith old for same stream State Manager -> Message Queue:Clear message queue up to new reference Agent -> Authentication: sign me in
+State Manager -> Message Queue:Subscribe to all messages from all subjects with\nguaranteed in-order at least once delivery State Manager -> Relational Mirror:Update records per\ndomain config State Manager -> Message Queue:Detect "large" stream, notify "coordinator" that\nthis state manager instance is handling State Manager -> Message Queue:Insert reference to storage file we will stream to State Manager -> Message Queue:Pull all messages for the large stream State Manager -> Storage:Stream grabbed interaction messages\nto reference file State Manager -> Message Queue:Insert Snapshot that includes reference into stream\nwhen we have rolled up all interaction messages
+State Manager -> Storage:On receipt of reference to stream\ntarget file, combine new file with\nold file for same stream State Manager -> Message Queue:Clear message queue up to the inserted reference Agent -> Authentication: sign me in
 Authentication -> SSO Provider: redirect to SSO provider SSO Provider -> Authentication: return OAuth code if\nsuccessful authentication